Muscogee dismayed by nearly naked statue of Georgia ancestor

 But Cook didn’t ask the Muscogee about their ancestor, and now that he’s unveiled the $300,000 bronze statue, historians say it’s all wrong.
 “Disrespectful” and “incredibly inappropriate” are some of the reactions three tribal historians shared with The Associated Press.

-The nearly naked figure presents an offensive and historically inaccurate conception of Native Americans as primitive savages, and glorifies a heavily mythologized figure blamed by the Muscogee for initiating a century of ethnic cleansing and land loss.
-They say Atlanta is erasing them again, acting as if they vanished without a fight after handing over their land and heritage.
+They say the nearly naked figure presents an offensive and historically inaccurate conception of Native Americans as primitive savages, and glorifies a heavily mythologized figure blamed by the Muscogee for initiating a century of ethnic cleansing.
+They also say that Atlanta is erasing them again, acting as if they vanished without a fight after handing over their land and heritage.

 Even if Cook has the best intentions, there’s no excuse today for failing to work with the Muscogee (Creek) Nation, whose 93,100 enrolled citizens constitute the fourth-largest federally recognized tribe, said Raelynn Butler.
 She directs their cultural preservation division.
 Norma Marshall, who teaches tribal history at the College of the Muscogee Nation; and Turner Hunt, who handles thousands of tribal-patrimony inquiries annually, joined her in a call from Okmulgee, Oklahoma.